 If you find yourself falling behind, reach out for help immediately.
 Your professors can provide clarification, set you up with a tutor, or meet with you after class.

 Step 2 – Don’t lose hope.

-Failing a class can feel completely demoralizing, but these feelings can actually make it worse.
+Failing a class can feel completely demoralizing, but don’t let these feelings take hold.
+Take a few days to feel bad, if you must, but turn your situation into a constructive lesson by figuring out how it went wrong and making a solid plan to do better.
 Try to remain positive and find a mantra that builds confidence and resolve.

 Step 3 – Ask for extra credit assignments.

 You can’t go back and change your test or paper score, but you can look for ways to improve your grades through extra work.

 Step 4 – Reprioritize.

 If you’re doing great in one class but suffering another, try to devote more time to the latter until you can right the ship again.

 Nursing clinicals can be the most demanding part of nursing school, but students who plan ahead and keep the right mindset can use this time to cement their knowledge and gain skills that impress hiring managers.
 Tips to keep in mind include: